-Advancing Community- Engaged (ACE) Student Grants
+Advancing Community- Engaged (ACE) Student Scholarship Grants

-Undergraduate students are invited to submit proposals for community-engaged research or creative work that is designed to:
+All undergraduate students are invited to submit proposals for community-engaged research or creative work that is designed to:

-- Create economic opportunities in our local and/or global communities.
+- Create economic opportunities in our local and/or global communities

 Applications are reviewed on a rolling basis.
 Please expect 2-4 weeks for your application to be reviewed.

 Two undergraduate students, with supervision from Dr. Robert Stencel in the Physics & Astronomy department, partnered with the Colorado Section of the International Dark Sky Association to analyze light pollution at the DU campus and surrounding neighborhood.
 The students conducted a night-lighting inventory of the DU campus and created a lighting demonstration kit to educate community members on how lighting choices inform larger light pollution issues.
 The students created and presented a report to DU facilities with recommendations for making more campus lighting more environmentally conscious.

 Aiding Metro Caring

 Five undergraduate students, with supervision from Assistant Professor of the Practice, Dr. Jack Buffington in the Marketing department, commenced a community-engaged research project with Metro Caring, an anti-hunger nonprofit organization serving the Denver area.
 The students assessed the store’s supply chain and data management systems, and identified strategies for making those systems more efficient.
 In the projects’ next phase, the students installed, and trained Metro Caring staff to use a new software product to remedy ongoing issues around inventory management and donation data.
 Over the next several months, they monitored whether the software product increased Metro Caring’s efficiency and effectiveness in store operations and its impact on customer satisfaction.

 Improving Nutrition for the Denver Rescue Mission’s Crossroads Program